klaemo/nova-standardjs/README.md

 **Available options:**

-- Enable auto-fix on save
+- Enable auto-fix on save (off by default)

 <!--
 👋 That's it!
 Happy developing!